serverless/serverless/docs/providers/aws/guide/variables.md

   myArrayVar: ${ssm:/path/to/stringlistparam}
 ```

-## Reference Variables in Other Files
+## Reference Properties in Other Files

-You can reference variables in other YAML or JSON files.
-To reference variables in other YAML files use the `${file(./myFile.yml):someProperty}` syntax in your `serverless.yml` configuration file.
-To reference variables in other JSON files use the `${file(./myFile.json):someProperty}` syntax.
+You can reference properties in other YAML or JSON files.
+To reference properties in other YAML files use the `${file(./myFile.yml):someProperty}` syntax in your `serverless.yml` configuration file.

+Files need to be referenced by relative paths, which should not reach out beyond project directory (by default service directory).
+If you work with multi-service project, you can change project directory boundary with `projectDir` setting (e.g. set `projectDir: ../` if you're service is nested in top level _service-x_ directory)

+To reference properties in other JSON files use the `${file(./myFile.json):someProperty}` syntax.
 It is important that the file you are referencing has the correct suffix, or file extension, for its file type (`.yml` for YAML or `.json` for JSON) in order for it to be interpreted correctly.

 Here's an example:

 ```yml
 # myCustomFile.yml